oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ## Task 2: Create a Task to Generate an Email Response

-You will produce a standard confirmation email using structured data from the return.
+In this task, you will have the LLM produce a standard confirmation email using structured data from the product return.
 You’ll define a task with instructions on what to include as an email response.

 Create a Generate\_Email\_Task.